-Okay so — here’s a number that should bother you more than it does.
+Okay so — here is a number that should bother you more than it does.

 $82 billion was laundered through cryptocurrency in 2025.
 That’s up from $40 billion the year before — a 105% jump.
 And globally, somewhere between $800 billion and $2 trillion gets laundered every year across all channels.
 The UN estimates less than 1% of it gets caught.